jrean/askjong.com/articles/automatically-enable-https.md

 title: Automatically enable HTTPS on your website with EFF's Certbot, deploying Let's Encrypt certificates
 photo: v1478940435/photo-1468070454955-c5b6932bd08d_kvvmni.jpg
 tags: [security, command-line, nginx, server]
+intro: How to automatically enable HTTPS on your website with Let's Encrypt certificates.
 ---

 This article covers how to install, configure and enable HTTPS on a Linux server using